tleunen/react-number-editor/README.md

 - `initialValue` (number) the default value to show.
 Default 0.
 - `className` (string) the class name to apply to the DOM element.
 Default empty.
 - `onValueChange` (function) The callback when the value changes.
 The value is passed as the parameter.
+-  onKeyDown (function) This callback is called when a key is pressed, after the control has processed the key press, and allows developers to implement their own shortcuts, etc.

 ## demo